 If you have time, you can also visit the Jaffa Flea Market near the clock tower.
 There are also two fascinating museums in Old Jaffa.
 One is the Visitor Center at Kdumim Square (the wide square next to St. Peter’s Church), where you can learn about Jaffa’s history and archeology.
 The other is the Ilana Goor Museum, a nice art museum with artworks of Ilana Goor.
 At the entrance to the Ilana Goor Museum is a sculpture of a cute whale that connects us to the story of Jonah.
 Both of the museums have an entry fee.
 The rest of Jaffa’s attractions are free.

 Old Jaffa is one of the most interesting parts of Tel Aviv.
 There are many things to do in Old Jaffa – walk the pleasant alleys, visit the art galleries, sit in front of the view, and more.
-I hope you’ll use the recommended route I gave and have a fun time in this part of the city.
+I hope you’ll use my recommended route and have fun in this part of the city.

 If you liked this post or found it useful, please don’t hesitate to like, share or comment (: